 The English department consists of nine specialist teachers, all of whom have a passion for bringing English to life for the learners at Longdendale.
 The department has a shared vision of creating an engaging curriculum which ensures all learners achieve to the best of their ability in English.

 The curriculum is designed as a continuum; learners begin practising and developing the skills required for their GCSEs in Year 7 and return to these skill areas throughout each year of study at Longdendale.
 In this way, they are able to revise and refine their skills with more complex texts, extracts and tasks as they move through the curriculum.

 There is a strong focus on using English to promote complex discussion, understanding and analysis through exploring thought-provoking issues such as Crime and Punishment, the Holocaust and Cultural Identity.
 Learning is built around exploring complex answers to 'Big Questions' to ensure learners are constantly relating their learning in English to the world around them.

-In English, learners are assessed each half term with an hour-long assessment in exam conditions.
+In English, learners are assessed each half term with an assessment in exam conditions.
 Assessments for Years 7, 8 and 9 focus on the skills that learners have been practising throughout the topic of work and are assessed using 'I can' statements to indicate their progress.
 In Years 10 and 11, assessments are based on the GCSE exam papers, mark schemes and grade boundaries to ensure learners have a full understanding of the final examinations they are working towards, and that teachers have a thorough understanding of their learners’ attainment and progress.

 Learners will be expected to complete a minimum of one home learning activity per week for English.

 learners are offered various enrichment opportunities in English.
 Annually, we run a trip to London, where learners get the opportunity to see a West End theatre production, a Shakespeare play at the Globe Theatre and a Shakespeare theatre workshop at Pineapple Dance Studios.
 As well as this, learners experience other London attractions, such as the London Eye, a Thame river cruise and exploring Covent Garden.